wswager/womens_soccer_expected_goals_model/README.md

 ## Data Extraction

-    _Data extraction is the act or process of retrieving data out of…data sources for further data processing_
+    'Data extraction is the act or process of retrieving data out of…data sources for further data processing'

 _[Wikipedia](https://en.wikipedia.org/wiki/Data_extraction)_